Skip to content

 What score is good enough?

 Above 82 is usually a strong paper fit.
-Between 65 and 81 is workable if the weak lane is manageable.
+Between 65 and 81 is workable if the weak category is manageable.
 Below 65 means scout first, and any hard stop should be resolved before taking the rig in.

 Should I scout without the RV?